 The Department of Industrial Engineering graduate program prepares engineers to be the research and technical leaders of the future.
 The departmental philosophy is to provide those earning a master's degree the technical and managerial skills necessary to practice at a sophisticated technical level, to provide those earning a doctoral degree the scholarly experience necessary for a lifetime of innovation and research, and to develop a strong commitment to the profession.
 Information for prospective applicants: http://www.pitt.edu/admissions/graduate-professional.
 Information for accepted applicants: http://www.pitt.edu/academics/graduate-and-professional

 Please refer to the Graduate Manual (edited July, 2020) for more details.

 The Master of Science in Industrial Engineering is a STEM designated degree program (CIP code 14.3501).
 It is highly flexible and requires a minimum of 30 credits of graduate study.
 It can be completed either with or without a thesis option.
-We also offer a dual degree MSIE-MBA as well as a joint degree MSIE-MSSCM program in cooperation with the Katz Graduate School of Business that can be completed in less than two years.
+We also offer a joint degree MSIE-MBA as well as a joint degree MSIE-MSSCM program in cooperation with the Katz Graduate School of Business, both of which can be completed in two years or less.

 Most full-time students take a total of 16 months to complete the program.
 It is possible to complete the program in as few as 12 months, although this requires a heavy workload while limiting the course options and internship/co-op opportunities available to the student, and is generally not recommended.
 Other students choose to extend their program to 20 months while spending a term as an intern or co-op working at a company; in many cases students who opt to work try to do so during the summer term so that they can still graduate in 16 months.
 These work rotations are integral to the program because they provide valuable experiential learning, with real-world applications of concepts learned in classes.
 While it is up to the student to identify these opportunities, the department encourages co-op and internship assignments and along with the co-op office helps student to find suitable assignments.
 Students register for 1 credit (via ENGR 2090 or IE 2998) and submit a final report describing their co-op/internship activities.